adisos/security-demos/roxctl-netpol-demo/demo.md

 ##  Gaps to be handled
 1. Ingress/Route resources to be considered by generated network policies from `roxctl netpol generate`
-2. Better support for specific Ingress-controllers to be considered, in generation and analysis by `roxctl netpol` commands
+2. Better support for specific Ingress-controllers to be considered, in generation and analysis by `roxctl netpol` commands (for a more refined permitted connectivity based on Route/Ingress rules).
 3. Support `Namespace` manifests without `kubernetes.io/metadata.name` label  by `roxctl netpol` commands